Takazudo/jQuery.LazyJaxDavis/_docsrc/_posts/2012-01-02-lazylinks.md

 	</div>
 </div>

+### Anchors to other domains

+All anchors whose `href` starts with `http` will automatically become no-lazy links.
+This is why history API doesn't allow this for security.
+Give up about that.

 ### Let me define which anchors to be hijacked

 You can define what elements to be hijacked like below.